EmergentMind/nix-config/docs/secretsmgmt.md

     It's important to include `users.mutableUsers = false` to ensure the user can't modify their password or groups.
 Furthermore, if the user had already been created prior to setting their password this way, their existing password will not be overwritten unless this option is false.

-6. Run `nix flake lock --update-input mysecrets` to update the flake input with the new secrets file
+6. Run `nix flake lock --update-input mysecrets` to update the flake input with the new secrets file.
 7. Rebuild `sudo nixos-rebuild switch --flake .#<host>`
 8. Test out the user credentials